JNoether/CV-Webpage/Readme.md

 # Jonathan Nöther
-I am a Data Science and Artificial Intelligence M.Sc.
-Student at Saarland University interested in secure and safe machine learning.
-I am currently employed as an research assistant at Max-Planck Institute for Software Systems, where I study red-teaming and attacks of foundation models and LLMs.
+I am a Data Science and Artificial Intelligence M.Sc. student at [Saarland University](https://www.uni-saarland.de/en/home.html) interested in secure and safe machine learning.
+I am currently employed as an research assistant at [Max-Planck Institute for Software Systems](https://www.mpi-sws.org/), where I study red-teaming and attacks of foundation models and LLMs.

 ## Publications
 - **Text-Diffusion Red-Teaming of Large Language Models: